lshpaner/model_metrics/source/performance_assessment.rst

         - Uses ``statsmodels.OLS`` to extract coefficients and p-values.
         - If ``overall_only=True``, the DataFrame retains only overall performance metrics.

-    - If ``return_df=False``, the function prints results in a structured format with center-aligned headers.
+    - If ``return_df=False``, the function prints results in a structured format.

 The ``summarize_model_performance`` function provides a structured evaluation of classification and regression models, generating key performance metrics.
 For classification models, it computes precision, recall, specificity, F1-score, and AUC ROC.
 For regression models, it extracts coefficients and evaluates error metrics like MSE, RMSE, and R².
 The function allows specifying custom thresholds, metric rounding, and formatted display options.

+Below are two examples demonstrating how to evaluate multiple models using ``summarize_model_performance``.
+The function calculates and presents metrics for classification and regression models.

 Binary Classification Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below is an example demonstrating how to evaluate multiple models using ``summarize_model_performance``.
-The function calculates and presents metrics for classification and regression models.

 .. code-block:: python